-Starting from a comprehensive state-of-the-art focused on ethical behaviors in autonomous agents and ethical issues in human-agent systems, the objective of the ETHICAA project is to propose regulation modes to manage ethical conflicts within socio-technical systems.
-These ethical conflicts may arise in four non exclusive situations: 1) inside one agent such as dealing with inconsistent ethical rules, 2) between one agent and the ethical principles of the system it belongs to such as dealing with individual and common welfare, 3) between one agent and a human operator or user such as disagreeing about a decision that raises ethical issues, 4) between several agents including humans such as dealing with conflicting human goals.
+In the ETHICAA project, our aim is to propose regulation modes to manage ethical conflicts within socio-technical systems (Belloni et al. 2014).
+Such ethical conflicts may arise in four non exclusive situations:

+- 1. within an agent (e.g. dealing with inconsistent ethical rules), - 2. between one agent and the ethical principles of the system it belongs to (e.g. dealing with individual and common welfare), - 3. between one agent and a human operator or user (e.g. disagreeing about a decision that raises ethical issues), - 4. between several agents including humans (e.g. dealing with conflicting human goals).